 Buckwheat Pancakes can be a hit or miss.
-This recipe is made with buckwheat flour, and the pancakes have more taste, in my opinion than other regular methods.
+This recipe is made with buckwheat flour, and the pancakes have more taste, in my opinion, than other regular methods.

 Banana Buckwheat Pancakes: So I got up this morning trying to figure out what to eat for breakfast.
-As soon as I decided to make Buckwheat Pancakes, my phone rang.
+As soon as I decided to make the Pancakes, my phone rang.
 It was my sister Erika telling me that I needed to post more breakfast items.
 Did we have a telepathic conversation during the night?
 It was as if she was reading my mind.
 So weird!

 What is Buckwheat flour?

 Buckwheat flour has a nutty taste and is very rich and full of nutrients.
 It is also considered a gluten-free flour and ideal for people with wheat allergies.
-Wheat flour is found in most supermarkets, so don’t miss out on healthy breakfast.
+Wheat flour is found in most supermarkets, so don’t miss out on a healthy breakfast.

-Don’t get me wrong, and this Buckwheat Pancake recipe is very flavorful in my opinion; I like to eat a variety of foods.
+Don’t get me wrong, and this Pancake recipe is very flavorful in my opinion; I like to eat a variety of foods.
 There are several dishes that I do not eat all the time.
 But when the opportunity presents itself, I do spoil myself.

 Note: only buckwheat flour is in the recipes.
-No additional flour added.